-DES/DDD shall ensure adequate staffing to meet case management requirements.
-ALTCS caseloads per case manager shall not exceed an average of 1:40 per district.
-If caseloads exceed an average of 1:40, DES/DDD shall develop and implement a corrective action plan, approved in advance by AHCCCSA, to address caseload sizes.
+If caseloads exceed the annually determined average of 1:39.6, DES/DDD shall develop and implement a corrective action plan, approved in advance by AHCCCSA, to address caseload sizes.
 Staffing must also be sufficient to cover case manager absenteeism, turnover and out-of-state members.